inngest/inngestgo/README.md

 // It is invoked by Inngest, with each step being backed by Inngest's orchestrator.
 // Function state is automatically managed. func AccountCreated(ctx context.Context, input inngestgo.Input[AccountCreatedEvent]) (any, error) {
-	// Sleep for a second
-	step.Sleep(ctx, "initial-delay", time.Second)
+	// Sleep for a second, minute, hour, week across server restarts. step.Sleep(ctx, "initial-delay", time.Second)

 	// Run a step which emails the user.
 This automatically retries on error.